orionw/configtune/README.md

         },
         "bool_you_want_to_tune_example": {
             "type": "bool"
+        },
+        "categorical_values_you_want_to_tune_example": {
+        "type": "categorical",
+        "values": ["a", "b", "c"]
     }
 }
-}
 ```
 Boolean values don't need any bounds.
 The parameter names should match those found in your model config file, if you have one.
+Categorical values will be randomly selected for initialization.

 2. Create your evaluation function.
 This function needs to take in a config file or a list of values being tuned if you're not using a config.
 Your function needs to return a tuple with a score, like so: `tuple(0.1,)`.